 - Assaulted by an inmate – From simple and milder through to serious forms of injury can happen as a result of being attacked by an inmate.
 In the most extreme cases, death could result from this.

-To make a workplace personal injury claim with our prison injury solicitors, contact us today.
+To make a workplace accident personal injury claim with our prison injury solicitors, contact us today.

 In many cases, slips and falls are caused by floors that are damaged and have not been maintained properly.
 They can also be caused by the general carelessness of fellow employees, either dropping items or placing them in a way that could cause a trip hazard.
 Injuries caused by slips and falls can range from minor to mild to serious.
 They often include;